CO Criminal Defense Lawyer Defending Charges Throughout All of Western Colorado

 I have many years of experience as a Colorado criminal defense lawyer, and I believe in aggressively defending my clients against every single move the prosecution makes.
 Your future and freedom are so important, and they deserve a fierce fight.

-At The Law Offices of Mark S. Rubinstein, P.C., we are proud to have earned a strong track record of success for our clients – a reflection of the tireless passion, personal time, and attention that we devote to every single case.
+At Mark S. Rubinstein, P.C., we are proud to have earned a strong track record of success for our clients – a reflection of the tireless passion, personal time, and attention that we devote to every single case.
 In our office, you will find compassion, legal insight, and honest advice.
-You will find strategy.
+You will find a strategy.
 You will find an advocate who actually cares about what happens to you.
 Hiring the right law office might be the most important choice you ever make.
 Make the right one.
-Contact The Law Offices of Mark S. Rubinstein, P.C. today.
+Contact Mark S. Rubinstein, P.C. today.

 “Mark delivered on every promise he made to me, and after pushing my court appearance back several times, he was able to get my case fully dismissed on both counts, without me ever having to make an appearance in court in person.
 I couldn’t have been more satisfied with the end result.”